-Disease Product and Formulation Rate of Formulation Method and Timing of Application Precautions and Remarks Nematodes and Cylindro- cladium black rot (CBR) Metam 42%, Sectagon 42%, OR Vapam HL (metam sodium) 7.5gal Use with resistant varieties in cases of severe disease pressure; plant other varieties only in cases of low to moderate CBR pressure.
+Pest(s) Product and Formulation Rate per acre Method and Timing of Application Precautions and Remarks Nematodes and Cylindro- cladium black rot (CBR) Metam 42%, Sectagon 42%, OR Vapam HL (metam sodium) 7.5 gal Use with resistant varieties in cases of severe disease pressure; plant other varieties only in cases of low to moderate CBR pressure.
 Apply 8 in. under rows at least 14 days pre-plant with one injector shank in front of bed shaper to mark rows.
 Do not mix treated soil with untreated soil after application.
 Apply if soil temps are ≥60° F at 4 in. depth and likely to be the same or warmer for 5 days.
 Delay application if >1 in. of rainfall is forecast in next 72 to 96 hrs.
 Note: metam sodium is now a restricted use pesticide and requires growers be approved for use.
 See current label requirements.
-Nematodes only Telone II (1,3 dichloro- propene) 3.0-6.0 gal Apply 8 to 12 in. under rows at least 7 days before planting.
-See label for precautions and restrictions.